Comprehensive characterization of an apparatus for cold electromagnetic dysprosium dipoles: Fluorescence imaging with the CAM

-Typically QGMs with alkali atoms \cite{Gross2021Dec} are supplemented with a cooling mechanism that keeps the atoms pinned in the lattice as they fluoresce.
+Typically CAMs with alkali atoms~\cite{Gross2021Dec}, termed quantum gas microscopes (QGM) when they operate with a single site resolution, are supplemented with a cooling mechanism that keeps the atoms pinned in the lattice as they fluoresce.
 Currently we are attempting another approach given the large mass of Dy and the broad 421-nm imaging transition.
-Our detection efficiency is approximately 20$\%$.
-This includes the QGM solid angle of 30$\%$, the total transmission of the QGM ($R\textless0.3\%$ per surface) and two narrow transmission filters centered at 420-nm (Semrock, $T\textgreater 95\%$) placed in front of Camera 3.
-Furthermore the fluorescence is guided by two dichroic mirrors (Semrock, $R\textgreater 97\%$) in reflection to the camera, which has quantum efficiency of $83\%$.
-Given this significant collection efficiency we are currently pursuing a fast illumination of 1-2$\mu$s during which we detect 20-40 photons/atom, or $\sim$ 2-4 photons/pixel/atom given our current magnification of 160 \cite{Miranda2015}.
-Given the large mass of Dy for this short time the atom will barely diffuse across a single lattice site and therefore one can even turn off the lattices.
-For this preliminary work lattices and traps are always kept on during the fluorescence detection through the QGM.
+The scheme is similar to the one implemented for $^6$Li in~\cite{Bergschneider2018}, based on a collection of few photons per pixel in a short time.
+Given our significant overall collection efficiency of approximately 20$\%$, we are currently pursuing a fast illumination of $\tau =1-2~\mu$s during which we detect 20-40 photons/atom, or $\sim 2-4$ photons/pixel/atom given our current magnification of 160~\cite{Miranda2015}.
+During fluorescence, the atoms will exhibit diffusion from photon recoil.
+As a result, the width of the position distribution scales as $\propto\tau^{3/2}\Gamma_{421}^{1/2}/m_\mathrm{Dy}\lambda_{421}$~\cite{Joffe1993,Bergschneider2018}.
+Given the large mass of Dy, for times $<3~\mu$s the atom will not exceed the width of a single lattice site of a 1053-nm standing wave, and therefore one can even turn off the lattices at the time of the imaging.
+For this preliminary work lattices and traps are always kept on during the fluorescence detection, which additionally inhibits their random walk.

+In detail our overall collection efficiency is defined mostly by the collection efficiency of the CAM of 30$\%$, which accounts for the photon angular distribution, based on linear polarization of the excitation beams in the $x-y$ plane and the applied magnetic field along the axis of the microscope.
+The total transmission of the CAM is further limited by the quality of the AR coating ($R<0.3\%$ per surface) and two narrow transmission filters centered at 420-nm (Semrock, FF01-420/10, $T>95\%$) placed in front of camera 3.
+Furthermore the fluorescence is guided by two dichroic mirrors (Semrock, Di03-442-t3, $R>97\%$) in reflection to the camera, which has quantum efficiency of $83\%$.